EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-how-to-hackathon.md

 The bug count is already going to be higher than normal.
 Use that second pair of eyes to help keep it down.

-**Avoid New Accounts**:
-If you are making an app that requires user accounts in some way, either also allow guest accounts or allow social media account connections.
-People are lazy.
-If they have to sign up for an account to look at your app, they might just skip it.

 **Support Multiple Users**:
 If your app requires multiple users to showcase its core concepts, it can be hard for people to judge it.